-Greetings friends.
 Today I’m going to talk about gaming keyboards.
-Keyboards are often a more overlooked part of the gaming setup, but are still important.
-I would say that keyboards are more towards the bottom of the importance list of the parts of your battle station, but if you have the money to spend can still be a worthy investment.
+Keyboards are often a more overlooked part of the gaming setup, but are still very important.

 There can be many features to look at in a gaming keyboard.
 The most important is mechanical keys vs membrane, which I will explain shortly.
 Other features are if it has macro keys, software, illumination, and portability.

 Membrane vs Mechanical keys